How to Become a Speech Therapist in Kentucky

 Step 2.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship Program

-You must complete at least 9 months (1,260 hours) of full-time professional experience through a clinical fellowship before you can become licensed in Kentucky.
-You may also complete your fellowship on a part-time basis, although all 1,260 hours must be completed within a 24-month timeframe.
-You’ll be working with a state-licensed speech-language pathologist during this time.
+You must complete at least 9 months of full-time professional experience, including at least 1,260 practice hours, through a clinical fellowship before you can become licensed in Kentucky.
+You can also complete your fellowship on a part-time basis, although it must be finished within a 24-month timeframe.

-You must complete an Application for Interim Licensure within 30 days of starting your Required Professional Experience (RPE) and submit it to the Board, along with:
+You’ll be working under the supervision of a state-licensed speech-language pathologist during this time.
+Even so, you aren’t allowed to perform hands-on work as an SLP, even under supervision, without some legal authority.
+So you must complete an Application for Interim Licensure within 30 days of starting your Required Professional Experience (RPE) and submit it to the Board, along with:

 • Your SLP master’s degree transcripts